 You can either pay with cash, contactless, chip and pin, cheque or account card.

 Can I pay by Credit Card onboard the ferry?

 Is there any kind of Island Rover Ticket?

 No therre is currently no kind of Island Rover Ticket available

 Why are some routes “return” only fares while others are “single” only fares?

-The following routes have return fares: Yell, Whalsay and Bressay.
+The following routes have return fares: Yell, Whalsay, Bressay, Papa Stour and Skerries.
 Fares are collected going from Mainland Shetland to the isles.
 No fares are collected leaving the islands.

-The following routes have single fares: Papa Stour, Skerries and Fair Isle.
+The following route has single fares: Fair Isle.
 Fares are collected in both directions.
 The reason for single fares on these routes is that these islands are also served by scheduled inter-island air services.

 Are push-bikes carried free of charge?